So in this post we are going to discuss the various factors that determine how much fuel a generator will use.

 The size of the generator will greatly affect how much fuel is burned as bigger generators need a bigger engine to power the full load.
 With bigger engines comes higher fuel consumption.

-At Solent Power, we offer a large selection of generator sales and the different types of generator will require different fuels.
+At Solent Power, we offer a large selection of generators and the different types of generator will require different fuels.
 Different fuels will burn at higher or lower rates.
 Natural gas generators will use more fuel than a diesel generator, but natural gas is at a lower cost than diesel.

 Engine efficiency is also important, most generators with low power requirements and stable load will be fitted with a mechanical or hydraulic fuel governor, which controls the amount of fuel being delivered to the engine.